 340B Reduces Prescription Drug Costs

 “The program works for anyone who is a Live Well patient,” said Amanda Arnold, RN, BSN.
-“It doesn’t matter what their income is or whether or not they have insurance. ”The Live Well Centers have forged partnerships with two area pharmacies to offer the program: Britt’s Central Drug in Concordia and Hometown Pharmacy in Carrollton.
+“It doesn’t matter what their income is or whether or not they have insurance. ”The Live Well Centers have forged partnerships with two area pharmacies to offer the program: Hils Pharmacy and Britt’s Central Drug Store.

 Contact HCC’s Amanda Arnold for Information